 Simple English definitions for legal terms

-Read a random definition: demand loan
+Read a random definition: visible

 The Energy Independence and Security Act of 2007 is a law that aims to reduce America's dependence on oil and increase energy efficiency.
 It includes several measures such as making cars more fuel-efficient, increasing the use of renewable fuels, and setting new standards for energy-efficient appliances.
 The law also provides funding for innovative projects that promote energy efficiency.
 Its goal is to make America more self-sufficient when it comes to energy and to protect the environment.